pendulum-chain/bi-scripts/README.md

 # BI Scripts for Pendulum/Amplitude

-This repository contains scripts and tools for determining different statistics about Pendulum or Amplitude
+This repository contains scripts and tools for determining different statistics about Pendulum or Amplitude.

 ## Total Issuance